-We are Committed to the Health and Wellbeing of the Residents we Serve
+Our Commitment to the Health and Wellbeing of Residents We Serve

 Community Benefits Needs Assessment (CHNA)